Go with the flow: endless sweeping trails + big skies on our mountain bike tour Yukon

 You must book your bike on to your flight in advance (except on Air North flights), otherwise you could face a heavy charge at the airport.
 Here are some handy hints and tips on travelling by air with your bike.

-Preparing yourself and your bike for the trip
+- +Preparing yourself + your bike for the trip

-Please read the full kit list before you start packing for your mountain bike holiday in the Yukon, Canada, to make sure that you have everything you need!
+Please read the full kit list before you start packing for your mountain bike tour Yukon, Canada, to make sure that you have everything you need!

-The ideal bike for your Yukon mountain bike adventure is a good quality full-suspension mountain bike with around 120mm of travel front and rear.
+The ideal bike for your mountain bike tour Yukon is a good quality full-suspension mountain bike with around 120mm of travel front and rear.

-To get the most out of your mountain biking vacation in the Yukon you should plan some training in advance of your tour, and it is essential that you ensure that your bike has been properly serviced before the trip.
+To get the most out of your mountain bike tour Yukon you should plan some training in advance of your tour, and it is essential that you ensure that your bike has been properly serviced before the trip.

 One of the things that sets our holidays apart from other mountain bike tours around the world is the excellent accommodation we use, and the Yukon is no exception.
 We understand that when you’ve had a big day in the saddle on the Yukon trails, you want a warm welcome, hot shower and a comfortable place to relax and unwind – and there’s no better place to relax than in the unique, informal environment of our mountain ranch!